John Davis (American Civil War soldier)

 Private John Davis (January 1, 1838 – December 30, 1901) was an American soldier who fought in the American Civil War.
-Davis received the country's highest award for bravery during combat, the Medal of Honor, for his action at Culloden, Georgia in 1865.
+Davis received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Culloden, Georgia, in 1865.
 He was honored with the award on 17 June 1865.

 Biography

-Davis was born in Carroll, Kentucky on 1 January 1838.
-He enlisted into Company F, 17th Indiana Mounted Infantry on June 12, 1861 and mustered out on August 8, 1865.
-He died on 30 December 1901 and his remains are interred at the Greenwood Cemetery in Canon City, Colorado.
+Davis was born in Carroll, Kentucky, on 1 January 1838.
+He enlisted into Company F, 17th Indiana Mounted Infantry on June 12, 1861, and mustered out on August 8, 1865.
+He died on December 30, 1901, and his remains are interred at Greenwood Cemetery in Cañon City, Colorado.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Private John Davis, United States Army, for extraordinary heroism on April, 1865, while serving with Company F, 17th Indiana Mounted Infantry, in action at Culloden, Georgia, for capture of flag of Worrill Grays (Confederate States of America).